andryak/usi-hackathon-2019/README.md

 BikeMeThere is an application for getting around Lugano (potentially other cities as well) with PubliBike.

+A working demo of the application is available here: [BikeMeThere](https://zuccha.github.io/bike-me-there)

 ### Move around by bike

 The application will suggest the fastest routes for going towards your